 THE “VISUAL FOCUSED” RECEPTION accounts for about 30% of receptions.
 At these, the couple wants to impress guests with a high-end venue and décor.
 The “Wow Factor” is in full effect.
 Though great food is prominent, the majority of funds are spent on a high-end venue, décor, linens, chair covers, beautiful centerpieces, ambient lighting, etc. These tend to be the highest budget weddings.
 “Wowing” your wedding guests can be costly for a multitude of reasons.
 There is certainly nothing wrong with this type of focus, but visuals will only hold guests’ attention for so long.
 If the guests are not entertained, and if they become bored, they may start discreetly heading to their cars.
 I wish I had a dollar for every time I’ve heard someone say, “We were at this amazingly beautiful wedding where they spent all this money, but everyone left before the end of the night.
 We felt so sorry for the bride and groom.”

-THE “ENTERTAINMENT FOCUSED” RECEPTION accounts for just 10% of weddings.
-By far, this is the rarest type of wedding because most couples budget a small percentage for entertainment (national average is 8% of the budget).
-Entertainment focused couples not only budget more for entertainment than the typical 8%, but more importantly…they know the value of hiring a competent full-time professional DJ / MC who can not only keep the dancefloor full, but also run the reception, plus collaborate with them on some fun and unique customized and personalized reception activities.
-They also tend to have money in their budget for other entertainment options like a fun photo booth, or lawn games for their cocktail hour, among other things that will keep guests’ attention.
-Weddings that have this type of focus tend to last longer, and almost all end with a packed dance floor at the end of the night with the vast majority of guests still there to witness a fun send-off finale like the photo above.
+THE “ENTERTAINMENT FOCUSED” RECEPTION accounts for just 10% of weddings because most wedding couples budget a small percentage for entertainment (national average is just 8% of the budget).
+Entertainment focused couples not only budget more for entertainment than 8%, but more importantly…they know the value of hiring a competent full-time professional DJ / MC who can not only keep the dancefloor full, but also run the reception, plus collaborate with them on some fun and unique customized and personalized reception activities.
+Ask yourself this question…“What percentage of the success of our wedding reception will be riding on the DJ?”
+If your answer is 50% or more, then you are planning an Entertainment Focused reception.
+Weddings that have this type of focus tend to last longer, and most end with a packed dance floor at the end of the night.
 The focus is on the FUN, but also on saving money, as these weddings require a much smaller budget.
 The Colorado average for an “Entertainment Focused” reception is $10-15,000 versus the state average of $20-30,000 for the other two types of weddings.